How ice-melt dynamics reveal fundamental ocean density structures — a hands-on exploration with Sung Yong Kim.

 Type: Webinars

-This session introduces a hands-on and interactive experiment designed to explore fundamental physical properties of seawater.
-Using a simple yet revealing ice-melt demonstration, participants will uncover how temperature, salinity, and density shape ocean structure — an approach that offers an accessible and engaging way to communicate key ocean concepts to learners of all ages.
+The session introduced a hands-on and interactive experiment designed to explore fundamental physical properties of seawater.
+Using a simple yet revealing ice-melt demonstration, participants explored how temperature, salinity, and density shape ocean structure — an approach that provided an accessible and engaging way to communicate key ocean concepts to learners of all ages.

-In this talk, participants will explore the fundamental physical properties of seawater and the resulting density structure in the ocean through a simple yet powerful ice-melt experiment.
-By placing ice cubes in freshwater and seawater containers, the experiment reveals why ice melts differently in the two environments.
-The session will use temperature-salinity diagrams and a real-dye demonstration to visualize and explain the underlying oceanographic processes.
+In this talk, participants explored the fundamental physical properties of seawater and the resulting density structure in the ocean through a simple yet powerful ice-melt experiment.
+By placing ice cubes in freshwater and seawater containers, the experiment revealed why ice melts differently in the two environments.
+The session used temperature–salinity diagrams and a real-dye demonstration to visualize and explain the underlying oceanographic processes.

 Sung Yong Kim is an Associate Professor in the Mechanical Engineering Department at KAIST (Daejeon, Republic of Korea).
 He earned a B.S. in Naval Architecture and Ocean Engineering from Seoul National University (1999), and a Ph.D. in Oceanography from the Scripps Institution of Oceanography, University of California San Diego (2009).
 His research focuses on coastal circulation, sub-mesoscale processes, statistical and dynamical data analysis, environmental parameterizations, and operational coastal ocean observing systems.